jamesbiederbeck/weathercache/readme.md

 # Weathercache

 Weathercache is a simple flask app that fetches the weather in Portland and can server cached results for up to 5 minutes.
 The Vagrantfile is currently only written to support Microsoft Hyper-V as the VM host provider.
+If you'd like to use a different provider, there are commented lines in ```Vagrantfile``` you can use to change this.

 To get started, you just need an openweathermap API key.
 You can get one here: https://openweathermap.org/api.
 Once you have that, create a file at ```./weathercache/secrets.py``` with a line containg the key, as follows: